 Internally, Pittsford administers the OLSAT (Otis Lennon School Ability Test) to 4th grade students.
 A letter goes out to parents, explaining the test before it is given.
 In the letter, parents are informed that they may request their child’s score from the building guidance counselor.

-How does my child get into the double accelerated 7H/math cluster class at the middle school?
+How does my child get into the Double Accelerated/Pre-Algebra Honors Math class at the middle school?

 We screen across the district for 5th grade students who show exceptional mathematical ability.
 Data is gathered, and the Instructional Challenge Teachers review the data and identify students who score at predetermined benchmarks.
 Students who qualify are reviewed at the building and a recommendation regarding placement is made to parents.